Elsa-Reichert/megr2157-portfolio/docs/assignments/A04/index.md

 This gives us a M = 6600 N * mm at point e moving clock wise.
 Now I can use the bending equation to find the cross sectional area

+I first started using the max. stress.
+I used a rectange cross section the first time I tried to solve it and realized I would need a third equaction.
+Here was the math the setech for that.

+[picks]

+I solved it again using a square cross sectinoal area.

 ## Decide